-Our model yields other counterintuitive predictions.
+In addition to providing a rational explanation for why long booms often seem to end in a wave of failures and fraud, our model yields other predictions, some of them counterintuitive.
 When times are bad enough that high-signal firms are monitored with some probability, a decrease in the cost of monitoring increases monitoring and decreases fraud, as one would expect.
 By contrast, when times are good enough that monitoring focuses only on firms that produce low signals, a decrease in the cost of monitoring increases monitoring and increases fraud.
-This follows the intuition discussed before: fraud helps bad firms avoid low signals, and in good times, low signals are what triggers monitoring.
+This follows because fraud helps bad firms avoid low signals, and in good times, low signals are what triggers monitoring.

-Again, this helps motivate behavior that at first glance seems completely myopic.
+Again, this result helps motivate behavior that at first glance seems completely myopic.
 In bad times (such as the early 1990s or right now), additional financing is hard to come by even for ventures with good ideas and track records.
 By contrast, in the good times of the late 1990s, shareholders and boards were routinely castigated in the business press for overreacting to bad news, so that the watchword for corporations was to avoid bad news at all costs.
 Yet even if the ongoing reduction in costs of telecommunication and computing have lowered the cost of analyzing firms, our model suggests that investors may optimally choose to focus their analysis on bad news in good times.
 If shareholders can only punish managers directly by selling stock (which may then trigger action by the board), then our model is consistent with the behavior that has been seen.